 - Anywhere something inside pokes a hole to the outside

-What It’ll Cost You: Money you could spend on something else besides heating
+The cost if you don't: Money you could spend on something else besides heating.

-What It’ll Cost You: A furnace that’ll die years before it should — and higher energy bills
+The cost if you don't: A furnace that'll die years before it should — and higher energy bills.

-What It’ll Cost You: Possibly your life — and your home
+The cost if you don't: Possibly your life — and your home.

 Schedule your maintenance appointment as early as you can."If you wait until the busy season, you'll have a hard time getting them out there, you'll pay more, and you'll get a lower quality job," says Lipford.